Daryl Dike Profile

 |Born||Jun 03, 2000|

 After emerging as an exciting rookie in 2020, Dike took MLS by storm at Orlando and earned himself a move to English Championship side Barnsley.
+He now plays for West Bromwich Albion after a £7m move.

 As a youngster, Dike featured for Oklahoma FC.
 He then went on to play for the Virginia Cavaliers at college level and Oklahoma City Energy U-23.